awsdocs/amazon-ec2-user-guide-windows/doc_source/memory-optimized-instances.md

 **z1d instances**

-These instances deliver both high compute and high memory and are well\-suited for the following applications:
+These instances deliver both high compute and high memory and are well\-suited for the following:
 + Electronic Design Automation \(EDA\)
 + Relational database workloads